First Steps Himalaya was founded in 2008 by Durga Aran & Fionna Heiton to give Himalayan children access to quality early years education.

 Durga grew up in a small village north east of Kathmandu, the youngest of eight children.
 He dreamt of going to school but his parents didn't understand the value of education.
 Instead, Durga was sent to look after his sister's child when he was just six years old.
 When he finally attended school, there were no resources and the teachers were frequently absent.
 At the age of 15 his father arranged his marriage, and he then spent years working in restaurants in Kathmandu.
 He met his future partner Fionna there in 1998.

 In 2001, when expecting their twin babies, Fionna and Durga decided to start an organisation to give Nepali children access to better educational opportunities.
+Inspired by Durga’s childhood, and now their own children’s future, they became passionate advocates for improving education in rural communities and helping others see the immense difference it can make.

 They founded First Steps Himalaya, which works in partnership with disadvantaged communities in rural Nepal to promote early childhood development and quality education in schools.